- About About

 The law does not require insurance companies to pay for cannabis oil treatment.

-There are no protections for patients with an out of state medical marijuana ID card or physician's recommendation, even for intractable epilepsy.
+There are no protections for patients with an out of state medical marijuana ID card or physician's recommendation.